flashwing-04/showtime-website-project-archive/content/ss21/master/m7-gefahr-erkannt-gefahr-gebannt-teil-2/features.md

 One approach to calculate the positions of a chain of joints (like the human arm) is called forward kinematics and is used in mathematics, physics and classic animation.
 Through it, given a set of rotations for joints connected by individual bones, the final position of that chain can be computed.

-The problem consisted in not having access to the rotation of each joint in our player's body, but only the positions and rotations of the tracked VR headset and their two VR controllers.
+The problem consisted of not having access to the rotation of each joint in our player's body, but only the positions and rotations of the tracked VR headset and their two VR controllers.
 Another mathematical approach to calculate joint-chain-movement, given the position of the final joint, is called [inverse kinematics (IK)](https://en.wikipedia.org/wiki/Inverse_kinematics).
 With the help of one of the newest and most optimized IK-solver algorithms, called [Forwards and Backwards reaching Inverse Kinematics (FABRIK)](https://www.researchgate.net/profile/Andreas-Aristidou/publication/273166356_Inverse_Kinematics_a_review_of_existing_techniques_and_introduction_of_a_new_fast_iterative_solver/links/54faeca10cf20b0d2cb8782b/Inverse-Kinematics-a-review-of-existing-techniques-and-introduction-of-a-new-fast-iterative-solver.pdf#page74), this challenge was overcome.